 How will I know which dermal filler is right for me?

 Different fillers achieve different outcomes.
 At your initial consultation with our qualified medical practitioners, we’ll discuss a personalised treatment plan that’s tailored to you.
 It could be that you need one or more of these options:

 - Increase hydration to your face, neck, hands and décolletage

 - Smooth fine lines on your forehead and the lower face

-- Soften moderate lines in your mouth to chin area and from your nose to lip corners
+- Soften moderate lines in your mouth to chin area and from your nose to mouth

 - Remodel your cheeks and chin, and give more definition